-The Ebola outbreak in West Africa was first reported in March 2014, and has rapidly become the deadliest occurrence of the disease since its discovery in 1976.
+The Ebola outbreak in West Africa was first reported in March 2014, and rapidly became the deadliest occurrence of the disease since its discovery in 1976.

-In fact, the current epidemic has killed five times more than all other known Ebola outbreaks combined.
+In fact, the epidemic killed five times more than all other known Ebola outbreaks combined.

-The total number of reported cases is more than 28,607.
+The total number of reported cases is about 28,637.

 The World Health Organization (WHO) admits the figures are underestimates, given the difficulty collecting the data.